dxw/playbook/playbook.md

 dxw interviews are informal.
 They are a semi-structured conversation, rather than a Q&A. We do not recite the list of questions or keep verbose notes on replies.
 The questions are there to ensure that you don't forget to cover important ground, and as a prompt when the conversation naturally dries up.

 Start with a couple of questions, and then allow the conversation to evolve naturally.
 Ask questions about things they say, and try to go into more detail on the points that you think will help you to assess their skills, experience and personal qualities.
-Keep the job descrition in mind: this should always be your frame of reference.
+Keep the job description in mind: this should always be your frame of reference.

 At the end of the interview, always ask the candidate if there's anything they would like to ask you.
 If they have questions, answer them honestly.
 If they ask about salary at this stage, or have a concern or question about the job that you don't feel comfortable addressing, tell the candidate we'll get back to them and make a note for an appropriate colleague to call them.